Which painkillers help in osteoarthritis of the knee?

 If you have other illnesses or are taking the painkillers for a longer time, your blood and urine will be tested regularly to detect any possible problems early on.

-In order to make sure you are using the medication safely, it's also helpful to read the package insert to find out how to use it properly and about the signs of possible complications.
+In order to make sure you're using the medication safely, it's also helpful to read the package insert to find out how to use it properly and about the signs of possible complications.

 Is the painkiller metamizole (“Novalgin”) an alternative?

 Metamizole is a fever-reducing and inflammation-reducing painkiller similar to NSAIDs.
-There is no research on its effectiveness in the treatment of osteoarthritis, though.
+There is no research on its effectiveness in the treatment of osteoarthritis.
 Although this drug is often used in Germany, it hasn't been approved for the treatment of osteoarthritis and isn't recommended by medical societies.

 The use of metamizole is the subject of debate because it can lead to a rare but very serious side effect known as agranulocytosis.
 This side effect causes a big drop in the number of certain white blood cells in the body, which can be life-threatening.
 The possible signs of agranulocytosis include a fever, sore throat, and inflamed mucous membranes.
 It occurs in far fewer than 1 out of 1,000 people who take metamizole.